Bachelor of Science in Computer Science Degree

 - Progressive Insurance

 Research allows you to analyze and investigate areas that you're most interested in.
-Students at Mount Union have the following reserach opportunities:
+Students at Mount Union have the following research opportunities:

 - Independent research study